Skip to content

 ONEDERLAND at One World Observatory In NYC This Christmas

-Visitors can experience an indoor version of the North Pole without the freezing cold weather, with photo opportunities for all the family on the indoor ski lift along with hot cocoa and whipped cream to make you feel as though you’re truly in a winter wonderland!
+Visitors can experience an indoor version of the North Pole without the cold weather, with photo opportunities for all the family on the indoor ski lift and hot cocoa and whipped cream to make you feel as though you’re truly in a winter wonderland!

 Christmas Sightseeing Tours And Cruises

-Throughout the city of New York, there is an abundance of tours available with knowledgeable guides there to show you around and there’s no better time of year to experience one of the famous NYC tours than at Christmas.
+Throughout the city of New York, there are an abundance of tours available with knowledgeable guides to show you around, and there’s no better time of year to experience one of the famous NYC tours than at Christmas.

 Whether you want to explore the sparkling Christmas lights of the city by horse and carriage or perhaps a luxury bus tour taking you along all of the must-see locations in the Big Apple decked out for Christmas, there’s something for everyone.

-For those who enjoy a festive sing song, why not take in the New York City Cocoa and Carols Holiday Cruise?
-Guests on the cruise will get to immerse themselves in the iconic NYC skyline from the water whilst enjoying Christmas treats and carols.
+For those who enjoy a festive sing-song, why not take in the New York City Cocoa and Carols Holiday Cruise?
+Guests on the cruise will immerse themselves in the iconic NYC skyline from the water while enjoying Christmas treats and carols.

 NYC’S ‘Amaze Light Festival’ At Christmas

-Located in Citi Field Stadium, Queens, which is home to the New York Mets Baseball team, the Amaze Light Festival is an immersive experience, offering visitors a dazzling festive light show, a storybook experience live on stage with actors and over 100 sparkling Christmas displays for guests to take in.
+Located in Citi Field Stadium, Queens, home to the New York Mets Baseball team, the Amaze Light Festival is an immersive experience.
+It offers visitors a dazzling festive light show, a storybook experience live on stage with actors, and over 100 sparkling Christmas displays.

-For families and groups alike, the Amaze Light Festival offers a toboggan trail as well as a train ride so there is something for everyone to enjoy, and for those who enjoy some retail therapy, the festival has a range of shops and eateries to avail of during your visit.
+For families and groups alike, the Amaze Light Festival offers a toboggan trail and a train ride so there is something for everyone to enjoy.
+For those who want some retail therapy, the festival has a range of shops and eateries to avail of during your visit.

 Festive Ice Skating In New York City